Novic812/bay/config/bash/readme.md

 or alternatively:

-A. set HISTSIZE in .profile
+4. set HISTSIZE in .profile
-B. exit
+5. exit
-C. symlink .bash_history
+6. symlink .bash_history

-now number 1 is possible by cheating - we can use SETX. again this is bad because if we ever reinstalled Windows or took .bash_history to another computer we are screwed. letter C is interesting, but how do we do it? we can add something like this into install.sh:
+now number 1 is possible by cheating - we can use SETX. again this is bad because if we ever reinstalled Windows or took .bash_history to another computer we are screwed.
+(6) is interesting, but how do we do it? we can add something like this into install.sh:

 ~~~sh
 echo "ln -sf $PWD/.bash_history ~" >/etc/profile